ayushkcs/ayushkcs/README.md

 My passion lies in discovering the endless possibilities of computer science and software engineering.
 I'm constantly focused on learning and finding innovative solutions to problems that come my way.

-I also run a personal website called "[Inverted Truth](https://invertedtruth.com/)" where I share updates and insights about my projects and interests.

 Currently, I'm seeking opportunities to hone my skills in the technology and software engineering domains.

 I'd love to connect with you and chat about our shared interests.
 Thanks for stopping by!